Meet2674/goul/README.md

 # goul
 nodemon like utility for go projects

-To install cd into the folder and then install using command : `npm install -g .`
+To install , "cd" into the folder where you cloned the repo and then install using command : `npm install -g .`